 And this verse is talking about the OT Scriptures: “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness” (2 Tim.
 3:16, ESV).

 Scripture is flawless (Pss.
 12:6; 18:30; Prov.
 30:5).
 Prophecies from modern prophets are not.
 Scripture is inspired in a special way (2 Tim.
 3:16-17).
 Modern prophets’ inspiration does not rise to that level.
 Therefore, 1 Thess.
 5:21 says prophecies must be tested and proven.
 These revelations do not lay down a new foundation (Eph.
 2:20); they occur in the local church, and they are judged by the church.

-Jehoiakim king of Judah burned and tore up Jeremiah’s scroll and was punished by God saying that the king would have no lasting lineage, but it would be cut short (Jer.
+Jehoiakim king of Judah burned and tore up Jeremiah’s scroll and was punished by God who said that the king would have no lasting lineage, but it would be cut short (Jer.
 36:27-31).
 As it happens, he never appears even in Jesus’s genealogies,

-Though I in no way approve of burning any book, hypothetically no one should fear such judgment if a “decree guy’s” book were mistreated, because it is not Scripture.
+Though I in no way approve of burning any book, hypothetically no one should fear such judgment if a “decree guy’s” book were mistreated, like thrown in the trash, because it is not Scripture.

 4..
 Predicting ≠ Decreeing

 There is rampant confusion circulating around the churches, particularly on youtube and facebook, among my fellow Pentecostals, Charismatics and Neo-Charismatics.
 We have to be careful about decreeing in the first place.
 I have heard a really loud youtube prophet who pastors a church decree things, for example: “Come on!
 Decree it!” he shouted at his congregation in reference to the 2020 elections.
 (He had predicted Trump would win a second consecutive term.)
 These prophets and Christians who decree things don’t understand how the New Covenant works (nor the Old Sinai Covenant).